Anthony Taylor (bishop): Bishop of Little Rock

 Taylor was appointed bishop of the Diocese of Little Rock by Pope Benedict XVI on April 10, 2008.
 He received his episcopal consecration on June 5, 2008, at the Statehouse Convention Center in Little Rock from Archbishop Eusebius J. Beltran of Oklahoma City.

-Building on his work with the Hispanic community and work in Guatemala, Taylor has made immigrants a focus of his episcopacy.
-In June 2009, the U.S. Conference of Catholic Bishops (USCCB) elected Taylor to the board of the Catholic Legal Immigration Network (CLINIC), which provides legal services to low-income immigrants in the U.S. In 2010, he was one of the bishops representing the USCCB at a conference of regional bishops who endorsed a joint statement on immigration reform.
-In 2012, as member of the USCCB Committee on Migration he led a delegation to the Middle East that reported on the plight of Syrian refugees.
-In 2014 he was elected by the USCCB to serve on its Catholic Legal Immigration Network Board.
+In June 2009, the U.S. Conference of Catholic Bishops (USCCB) elected Taylor to the board of the Catholic Legal Immigration Network (CLINIC), which provides legal services to low-income immigrants in the U.S. In 2010, he was a representative for the USCCB at a conference of regional bishops who endorsed a joint statement on immigration reform.
+In 2012, as member of the USCCB Committee on Migration, he led a delegation to the Middle East that reported on the plight of Syrian refugees.
+In 2014, the bishops elected Taylor to serve on the board of the Catholic Legal Immigration Network.

+Taylor and the diocese were sued in April 2011 by a woman who alleged being manipulated into a sexual relationship by Reverend Charles U. Kanu, a Nigerian priest, at St. Peter the Fisherman Parish in Mountain Home, Arkansas.
+The plaintiff accused Taylor and the diocese of failing to protect her.
+Taylor had suspended Kanu in January 2011 when the accusations were reported.
-In 2012, Taylor delivered a homily on how Catholics should approach the 2012 Presidential elections.
-Journal Michael Winters, while criticizing some details, praised Taylor's ability to frame the issues without partisanship.

-In September 2018, Taylor released the results of a third-party review that identified 12 former priests of the Diocese (one previously known) against whom there were credible allegations of sexual abuse of a minor.
+In 2012, Taylor delivered a homily on how Catholics should approach the 2012 US presidential elections.
+Journalist Michael Sean Winters criticized some details but praised Taylor's ability to frame the issues without partisanship.
+In September 2018, Taylor released the results of a third-party review that identified 12 former priests of the diocese (one previously known) with credible allegations of sexual abuse of a minor.
 An update in February 2019 included priests accused elsewhere who had served in Little Rock.

+Taylor in January 2018 declined to attend the March for Life in Little Rock, a protest event against abortion rights for women.
+He opposed the selection of Arkansas Attorney General Leslie Rutledge as the keynote speaker due to her support of capital punishment.

 At the annual USCCB meeting in November 2019, Taylor was elected to the board of Catholic Relief Services.
-He was elected to a second three-year term in 2022.Following the release of Traditionis custodes in July 2021, Taylor announced that the celebration of the Tridentine Mass in his diocese would be limited to two parishes administered by the Priestly Fraternity of Saint Peter.
-Any other parishes offering mass according to the 1962 Roman Missal were ordered to stop it.
+He was elected to a second three-year term in 2022.
+Following the July 2021 release of Traditionis custodes, an apostolic letter from Pope Francis, Taylor announced that the celebration of the Tridentine Mass in his diocese would be limited to two parishes administered by the Priestly Fraternity of Saint Peter.